volodymyrhudyma/blog/content/blog/2020-07-04-client-side-vs-server-side-rendering-in-react-what-should-i-use.md

   **However, there is one potential drawback** of the CSR: the users with underpowered devices can experience lag issues as their devices struggle to render the page due to the lack of resources.

   Nowadays this drawback has become less of a concern, as CPUs get cheaper and more powerful.
-* Allows websites to run without an internet

-  CSR-based web applications can run without the internet, as long as lazy-loading is not required and you do not call the external API.

-  Navigating this kind of application feels like a simple desktop one.

 #### Cons